exhibitjs/exhibit/README.md

 #### More advanced plugins

-> 🐝 All this will be explained better in real authoring/publishing docs, soon.
+> 🐝 All this will be explained better in proper authoring/publishing docs, soon.

 - Async stuff: just return a promise that resolves with the 'real' return value.

 - If you encounter an error in whatever you're building, just throw or reject.
+Exhibit will catch and present the error.

 - Importing other files: use `this.import(path)`.
 This returns a promise that resolves with an object containing `path` (the resolved file path – might be different from what you requested) and `contents` (a buffer).
 Using `this.import()` instead of `fs` to import files has a few benefits:
   1. It allows Exhibit to keep track of inter-file dependencies so it can automate incremental rebuilds and deletions correctly.
-  2. It allows you to import files that may have already been modified by a
+  2. It allows you to import files that may have already been modified by a previous plugin.
   3. It will automatically defer to the load paths if it's not found.

 - Outputting multiple/other paths: instead of returning the contents directly, return an object with file paths as keys and buffers/strings as contents.